Contact us at info@ck9training.com or (682) 283-1770 if you can't find an answer to your question.

 Why do we do it this way?
 When dogs come and go as a group, we're better able to build consistent social groups and affect social behavior.
 On a personal note, we're also able to schedule a week or two where we shut down operations to allow for dedicated family time.
 We do this because we work straight through weekends, holidays, and birthdays for months at a time!
 Even our "office closed" days involve time-consuming care and interaction with the dogs currently with us.
 It's a crazy schedule but it works!

 We can house and train up to 10 dogs.
 However, since we're a two-person team and meet with each client/family one-on-one, we only have time to work with 8 clients and their families in a session.
-So, if we sign up 8 dogs from 8 different families, then our schedule is full, and the session is closed.
-But often we'll have a family or two sign up more than one dog.
+So, if we sign up 8 dogs from 8 different families, then our schedule is full and the session is closed.
+However, we'll often have a family or two sign up more than one dog.
 This means we could have 9 or 10 dogs in those 8 appointments.
 We draw the line at 10 to keep our trainer-to-dog ratio low.
 The two of us, EJ and Heidi, each train only 4-5 dogs per session.
 We want every dog to get all the time they need!

 These are some of the most common issues that we encounter!
 Anxiety can show itself as nervous behavior, fearfulness, skittishness, and a lack of confidence.